UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 Notes:

-First, let’s see what scores we get if we simply predict the most occuring position in the dataset using our dummy classifier.
+First, let’s see what scores we get if we simply predict the most occurring position in the dataset using our dummy classifier.

 Now if we build our 𝑘-NN classifier we determine that it gets even *worse* scores\!
 Why?